UBC-STAT/stat-201/docs/schedule-page.md

 - Explain what a sampling distribution is, list its properties, and its purpose in statistical inference.

-#### Week 3: Bootstrapping and its Relationship to the Sampling Distribution
+#### Module 3: Bootstrapping and its Relationship to the Sampling Distribution

 From this section, students are expected to be able to: